stereolabs/zed-ros2-interfaces/README.md

    ROS 2 Interfaces
 </h1>

-The `zed-ros2-interfaces` repository install the `zed_interfaces` ROS2 package which defines the custom topics, services and actions used by the [ZED ROS2 Wrapper](https://github.com/stereolabs/zed-ros2-wrapper) to interface with ROS2.
+The `zed-ros2-interfaces` repository install the `zed_msgs` ROS2 package which defines the custom topics, services and actions used by the [ZED ROS2 Wrapper](https://github.com/stereolabs/zed-ros2-wrapper) to interface with ROS2.

 If you already installed the [ZED ROS2 Wrapper](https://github.com/stereolabs/zed-ros2-wrapper) or you plan to install it on this machine, this package is not required because it is automatically integrated by `zed-ros2-wrapper` as a git submodule to satisfy all the required dependencies.